 Has your dentist suggested that you get dental bridges to replace missing teeth?

 Dental bridges near you can be used to fill in gaps left by missing teeth provided you have natural teeth on both sides of the space to support the bridge.
 Nowadays, even if you lack natural teeth, dentists recommend implants which then support the crown.
 In some ways, implants are even better as they are made of titanium and not prone to decay.

 Smile City Dental has a dedicated dental team ready to solve your dental problems and restore your smile with the best dental technology.

 How Dental Bridges Work

-Our dentist in St. Cloud will replace the missing teeth with artificial teeth and attach these to anchoring teeth with the help of caps or crowns.
+Our dentist St. Cloud, MN will replace the missing teeth with artificial teeth and attach these to anchoring teeth with the help of caps or crowns.
 In general, bridges are made of a metal base and consist of crowns and artificial teeth made of porcelain that provides an aesthetic and durable finish.

-When completed, a dental bridge is actually a single piece that is fabricated after the dentist takes careful measurements of size and shape.
-When patients want to clean around the gumline under the bridge, they use what is known as a ‘floss threader.’
+When completed, a dental bridge is actually a single piece that is fabricated after the dentist near me takes careful measurements of size and shape.
+When patients want to clean around the gum line under the bridge, they use what is known as a floss threader.